bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

-### What and how to turn in You will receive the assignment on GitHub,
+### What and how to turn in

-but there will be no startup code.
-To submit, simple push your code into your github repository for this assignment.
-Avoid turning in any object or executable files.
+You will receive the assignment on GitHub.
+In addition to checking in (pushing) your code, you need to:

 * The README file is the landing page for the repository and should
 contain: (1) a one-sentence description of what the code is doing. and